project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 change the throughput, it shows the core steps to building any component.

-Reloading and Extending our Component
+Reloading and Extending the Component
 -------------------------------------

 Though this is a single notebook, one of the powers of Project Hadron is the ability to reload component state across new notebooks, not just locally but even across locations and teams.
-To load our component state we use the same factory method ``from_env`` passing the unique component name ``hello_comp`` which reloads the Domain Contract.
-We have now reinstated our origional component state and can continue to work on this component.
+To load the component state we use the same factory method ``from_env`` passing the unique component name ``hello_comp`` which reloads the named component.
+We have now reinstated the original component state and can continue to work on this component.

 .. code:: ipython3